ZapFile.ai

 The first users who found Zapfile without me personally telling them about it came from search.
 Someone in January looking for "send files without Google Drive" landed on one of our early blog posts, tried the tool, and came back the next day.
 I know this because the session IDs matched.
 One person.
 I remember being genuinely excited about one returning user.

 By February we were seeing 50–80 unique users a week.
 Small numbers in any objective sense.
 But they were finding us on their own, using the tool, and some of them were coming back.
 That second part matters more than the first.
-A tool people return to is different from a tool people try once.
+A tool people return to is a different product from a tool people try once and forget.

 What 1 TB Actually Looks Like